Learning Objectives

 - Show the commit history on GitHub so students can see the visual representation of changes over time.

-Pause point:
+Pause points:

 - Ask students what

 git statusshows.
-Expected answer: it shows which files have been modified, which are staged for commit, and which are untracked.
+Expected answer: it shows which files have been modified, which are staged for commit, and which are untracked. - After the branching section, ask: "Why would you create a branch instead of committing directly to main?"
+Expected answer: to experiment without risking the working codebase.

 Key Takeaways